changjulian17/DataSciencePortfolio/NLP_Classification/README.md

 - Machine Learning Classifiers (`Naive Bayes`, `Random Forest`, `Adaboost`, `VotingClassifier`, `SVM` and `Logistic Regression`) will be considered to determine if a doc belongs to either subreddit.
 - Data will be split into ***train*** and **test** sample.
 Models are trained on the ***train*** sample and used to predict the ***test*** sample.
 The best model is determined by **accuracy** in predicting the ***lowest difference in train and test scores*** this is due to the high overfitting seen in the models.

+When reviewing the code, please just review `code1.ipynb` the remainder of the notebooks are considered to be appendices.

 ## Problem Statement